ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 #### Plots.

-We can also get a plot representation of this table with a love plot via `love.plot()`.
+We can also get a plot representation of this table with a love plot via the `love.plot()` function.
 When working with MI data sets, you’ll want to set the `which.imp` argument which specifies which of the MI data sets get displayed in the plot.
 One way to do this is to feed a vector of integers.
 In this case, we set `which.imp = 1:3` to plot the first three MI data sets.

 ``` r
 love.plot(matched.datasets, which.imp = 1:3, thresholds = 0.2)